Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 I am not using AWS command line utility.
 Everything I do here is by using AWS web interface.
 Though, using AWS CLI is much faster.

 The OS used on all the nodes is Fedora Atomic 24 64 bit.
+Exception: The controller nodes are Fedora Cloud Base , not Fedora Atomic.
+It is because Fedora Atomic does not let us manage individual packages, and we needed latest Kubernetes 1.3 to work with the way we want it to work, especially with CIDR.
+Fedora Cloud Base is minimal Fedora and you can add packages on top of it.
+For more information and differences between different types of Fedora OS, look here: [http://fedoracloud.readthedocs.io/en/latest/whatis.html](http://fedoracloud.readthedocs.io/en/latest/whatis.html)

+Also, note that we can manage AWS VPC's router and add routes of our nodes.
+Ideally we should not need flannel.

 # Network setup